curry-packages/cpm-manage/README.md

 This package contains tools to manage the central repository of the Curry Package Manager CPM.
-Currently, it provides support to test all packages of the central repository and to add a new package to it.
+For instance, it provides support to test all packages of the central repository or to generate web pages for all packages.

 ## Installing the tool

 After checking out the tool by the command

-    > cpm checkout cpm-manage
+    > cypm checkout cpm-manage

 go into the root directory of the package and run

+    > cypm install

+Alternatively, one can install the latest version directly by

-    > cpm install
+    > cypm install cpm-manage

 This installs the executable `cpm-manage` in the bin directory of CPM.